ragnarouk/Arkitekto/architects/antonio.md

       <div class="card-overlay">
         <h3>Pablo Antonio</h3>
         <p>Foremost Filipino Modernist Architect</p>
         <p>Pablo Antinio was a pioneering Filipino architect recognized as a National Artist for Architecture in 1976.
 He revolutionized Philippine architecture Focusing on "form follows function," prioritizing simplicity, austerity, and stability.
-He also pioneered techniques for the Philippine climate, such as sunscreens, slanted windows for, and improved ventilation. </p>
+Antonio spearheaded the shift from neoclassical to modernism, characterized by clean lines, plain surfaces, and bold rectangular masses.
+He also pioneered techniques for the Philippine climate, such as sunscreens, slanted windows for, and improved ventilation.
+He believed in sustainability and functionality over applied aesthetics, often using materials like concrete, hardwood, and wrought iron.</p>
         <h3>Design Philosophy</h3>
         <p>Design with simplicity, functionality, and "austerity".
 He believed in clean lines, structural stability, and maximizing natural light and ventilation, famously prioritizing purpose over superficial, applied ornament</p>
       </div>